Guide to Grants and Funds for Esports Programs

 Our platform enriches school curriculums and extracurricular activities with an engaging esports and STEM curriculum, including unique resources like Unreal Engine courses.
 This fusion not only enlivens the learning process but also significantly enhances student engagement and achievement.
 Additionally, Title 1 funds cover basic infrastructure like computers or gaming equipment.

 In esports, IDEA advocates for inclusive gaming environments.
 Digital games captivate and reduce stress, aiding special education students by enhancing reading, reducing inappropriate behavior, and positively impacting children with ADHD.
 Technology engages and aids students with disabilities, as games offer a fun way to practice skills, problem-solving, and social interactions.
 Furthermore, video games provide educational benefits for children with special needs, such as boosting communication and spatial skills, accommodating impairments, and improving memory and learning engagement.
-Moreover, Gameplan aligns well with IDEA funds by providing diverse instructional methods and interactive content, making learning more accessible and engaging for students with special educational needs
+Moreover, Gameplan aligns well with IDEA funds by providing diverse instructional methods and interactive content, making learning more accessible and engaging for students with special educational needs.
+Lastly, our platform has immersive reader functionality, further aiding students with special needs.

 We encourage schools to explore the diverse funding opportunities available and leap into the esports world.
 It's not just an investment in technology and gaming; it's an investment in the future of education.